LindaOl/lindas-technigo-library/README.md

 # Library

-Replace this readme with your own information about the project.
-You can include things like:

 ## Project description
 The assignment is to make a website which is a library of recipes or books.